Product Manual

 A transaction is the structured knowledge extracted from a memory — RDF/SPARQL statements that update the graph.
 Transactions live in .aswritten/tx/.

-The relationship: you write memories (natural language), the extraction pipeline produces transactions (structured knowledge), and compilation assembles transactions into a worldview.
+The relationship: you write memories (natural language), the extraction pipeline produces transactions (structured knowledge), and the pipeline assembles transactions into your perspective.

 Daily Workflow

-Every session begins with compilation.
-Your AI calls compile to load the current worldview.
+Every session begins with loading the perspective.
+Your AI calls perspective to load the current snapshot.
 This grounds the entire session — without it, responses are generic.

-After compiling, the AI produces a context callout showing what it knows:
+After loading, the AI produces a context callout showing what it knows:

-aswritten context — Worldview loaded.
+aswritten context — Perspective loaded.
 Strong coverage in Strategy and Product.
 Architecture is sparse.
 No coverage of competitive landscape.

 Saving Knowledge: Remember